To contact us for a referral for PrEP, click here

 What are the side effects of PrEP?

-PrEP is safe.
+PrEP is generally regarded as safe to use and side effects are typically mild.
 The pill used for PrEP, Truvada®, has been used to treat people with HIV since 2004.
 PrEP can cause mild side effects, including upset stomach, headaches and weight loss, especially at the beginning of treatment.
 Rare side effects include kidney or bone problems.
 Your doctor or nurse can help if side effects are bothering you.